Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Experimental Setup

 \section{Experimental Setup}

 In this section, we introduce the experimental setup used to assess the performance of AttentionDSE.

 \textbf{Simulation.} We utilize GEM5~\cite{gem5} as the timing-accurate simulator and McPAT~\cite{mcpat} as the power and area modeling tool.
+McPAT is configured with technology parameters aligned with industry-standard VLSI design rules, enabling it to estimate power (dynamic and leakage) and area based on microarchitectural specifications, which is consistent with prior DSE works~\cite{MoDSE, BOOMExplorer}.
 We extend GEM5 using Python to generate different CPU cores with varying configurations.
 To bolster the credibility of our experiments, we employ SPEC CPU2017~\cite{SPEC2017} as the evaluation benchmark.
 For identifying resource utilization status, we utilize Simpoints~\cite{simpoints} for each workload evaluation.
 Each workload is divided into at most 30 clusters, with each cluster containing ten million instructions.

 \textbf{Baselines.} Our baselines include the ActBoost~\cite{ActBoost}, the BOOMExplorer~\cite{BOOMExplorer}, and the MoDSE~\cite{MoDSE}.
 Additionally, we implement ArchExplorer~\cite{ArchExplorer} for comparison with our ABA algorithm.
 The baselines represent recent SOTA work.
 All experiments are conducted on the Out-of-Order (OoO) CPU implemented by Gem5.
 The design space of the OoO processor is listed in Table~\ref{tb:design_space}.
 The values in the third column are formatted as ``start number: end number: stride".
 A two-level cache hierarchy with an 8192MB DRAM main memory configuration is employed.
 The size of the design space exceeds $6.89 \times 10^{35}$, making exhaustive search impractical.